tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case it executes the steps in the following section, or forwards the TLS connection to the hidden server (if in Split Mode).
+In the latter case, it does not make any changes to the TLS messages, but just blindly forwards them.

 ## Shared Mode Hidden Server Behavior